eclipse-ankaios/ankaios/agent/doc/swdesign/README.md

 Status: approved

-When the RuntimeManager receives the `WorkloadOperation` to delete a workload then the RuntimeManager shall request the RuntimeFacade to delete the workload.
+When the RuntimeManager receives the `WorkloadOperation` to delete a workload, then the RuntimeManager shall request the RuntimeFacade to delete the workload.

 Tags:
 - RuntimeManager
-- RuntimeFacade

 Needs:
 - impl